-Type of Claim Claim Procedures and Appeal Process Post-Service Health Claim Step 1: A claim that is a request for payment under the plan for covered services already Step 1: The plan has 30 days after receiving your initial claim to notify you of the benefit determination.
+Type of Claim Claim Procedures and Appeal Process Post-Service Health Claim A claim that is a request for payment under the plan for covered services already received.
+Step 1: Step 2: The plan has 30 days after receiving your initial claim to notify you of the benefit determination.
 The plan can take a one-time extension of 15 days for matters beyond their control.
-The plan must notify you within the initial received.
-Step 2: 30-day period of the extension and the reason for the extension.
-For a denied claim, you have 180 days to appeal the adverse benefit determination and 60 days from receipt of notice to appeal any subsequent determinations.
-Step 3: The plan has 60 days after receiving your appeal (30 days if the group allows two (2) levels of appeal) to notify you of the appeal decision.
+The plan must notify you within the initial 30-day period of the extension and the reason for the extension.
+For a denied claim, you have 180 days to appeal the adverse Step 3: benefit determination and 60 days from receipt of notice to appeal any subsequent determinations.
+The plan has 60 days after receiving your appeal (30 days if the group allows two (2) levels of appeal) to notify you of the appeal group allows two (2) levels of appeal) to notify you of the appeal decision.
 Both levels of appeal must be completed within the 60-day deadline.
 Improper or Incomplete Claim A claim that does not include enough information for the plan to make a determination.
 Step 1: The plan has 30 days after receiving your claim to notify you of its decision.
 The plan can take a one-time extension of 15 days if they are unable to make a benefit determination due to insufficient information received with the claim.
 After receipt of the initial claim, the plan must notify you within 15 days if an extension is necessary.
 Step 2: You have 45 days after receiving the extension notice to provide additional information or complete the claim.
 Step 3: For a denied claim, you have 180 days to appeal the adverse benefit determination and 60 days from receipt of notice to appeal any subsequent determinations.
 Step 4: The plan has 60 days after receiving your appeal (30 days if the group allows two (2) levels of appeal) to notify you of the appeal decision.
 Both levels of appeal must be complete within the 60-day deadline.